acidmole/teammate/README.md

 A small guide for peer review:

-The app can be tested at http://tsoha-teammate.herokuapp.com/ (not updated to github version, sorry!)
+The app can be tested at http://tsoha-teammate.herokuapp.com/

 - You can sign up or just use foo/bar for login, whichever suits you best
 - "Pelaajat" guides you to player list to view players' personal stats
 - "Tapahtumat" guides you to events where you can add or modify an event (a game or a practice)
 - "Tilastot" guides you to stats page where you can view personal or team match stats, or practice stats

 Known bugs and unfinished features:
 * deleting events not available